Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Methodology

 We use the cosmic shear, spectroscopic galaxy clustering, and 3x2pt datasets to test both a constant and tomographic coupling model, and subsequently combine cosmic shear with the Planck+ACT1800+SPT+BSC dataset in a tomographic framework, to see if $\beta(z)$ can become more constrained at higher redshifts.
 We only do this for cosmic shear and not galaxy clustering and 3x2pt, to avoid double counting when combining galaxy clustering with BAO and RSD.
 Additionally, when using only cosmic shear, we follow \cite{2021A&A...646A.140H} by imposing a flat prior on $H_0$ encompassing $\pm5\sigma$ of distance ladder constraints \cite{Riess:2016jrr}, given by $ 64 < H_0 < 82$ km/s/Mpc.

-It is the first time that real data from weak lensing and full-shape galaxy clustering are being used to probe coupled dark energy models, hence it is interesting to quantify their constraining power.
+Weak lensing has been used to constrain a constant CDE model in previous literature \cite{Planck:2015bue}, however it is the first time we cross-correlate it with full-shape galaxy clustering to probe coupled dark energy models, hence it is interesting to probe their combined constraining power.